realworldocaml/book/en/09-modules2-draft.md

 _(yminsky: Highly preliminary)_

-Up until now, we've seen modules play only a limited role as a way of organizing code into units with a mechanism for specifying interfaces for those units.
-But OCaml's modules serve a broader and deeper role, acting as a powerful toolset for structuring larger-scale systems.
-In this chapter, we'll try to give you a taste of the power of that system and show ways of using it effectively.
+Up until now, we've seen modules play a limited role, serving as a mechanism for organizing code into units with specified interfaces.
+But OCaml's modules play a bigger role in the langauge, acting as a powerful toolset for structuring large-scale systems.
+This chapter will introduce you to the more powerful parts of that toolset, including functors and first-class modules, and we'll demonstrate how to use them effectively in your software designs.

 ## Functors